 How to Convert Kilograms of Sugar to Cups

-To convert a kilogram measurement to a cup measurement, multiply the sugar by the conversion ratio.
-One kilogram of sugar is equal to 5 cups, so use this simple formula to convert:
+Since one kilogram of sugar is equal to 5 cups, you can use this simple formula to convert:

-The sugar in cups is equal to the kilograms multiplied by 5.
+The sugar in cups is equal to the sugar in kilograms multiplied by 5.

 While experts usually suggest measuring dry ingredients by weight since it's more accurate, some recipes call for ingredients by volume and many of us don't have a scale when we need one.
 Because the density of different types of sugar vary, it may not be obvious how to convert between a weight and volume measurements.

 This table shows the approximate volume measurement for various weights of sugar, by type to help with the conversion.

 Sugar Weight to Volume Conversion Table

 |0.25 kg||1 1/4 c||1 1/4 c||2 c||1 c|

 |0.5 kg||2 1/2 c||2 1/2 c||4 c||2 c|